Puebla · Must-see

 Getting around once there

-- On foot.
-The Centro Histórico is compact and walkable — this is how you’ll spend most of your time.
+• On foot.
+The Centro Histórico is compact and flat enough to cross in twenty minutes.
+This is how you’ll spend most of your time, and it’s the whole point of staying central.